 What’s it like to drive in Montenegro?

-It’s pure excitement!
 Montenegro is a very small country made up mostly of twisting, turning, winding open roads.
-Driving the roads is safe and secure, but also engaging and can make you feel, at times, like a rally driver.
+Driving the roads is relatively safe, but also engaging and can make you feel, at times, like a rally driver.
 The roads that criss-cross Montenegro take you from towns to lakes to mountains to valleys, adventuring across every kind of landscape!
-For all of that, it’s certainly worth renting a car in Montenegro.

 How to Choose the Perfect Car in Montenegro